GeneMAP-Research/genemapimputationservice/docs/index.md

 Check out the workflows [here](/README.md)

-First paragraph
 {: .warning }
 A warning

-Another paragraph
 {: .note }
 This is a note

-This is a new paragraph

 {: .highlight }
 This is a hint